-- Kidnapping buses full of innocent people who are only trying to start a new life in America – either forcing them to run drugs and kill others, or outright butchering them right there on the side of the road?
+- Kidnapping buses full of innocent people who are only trying to start a new life in America – either forcing them to run drugs and kill others, or outright butchering them right there on the side of the road because they refuse?

-- Blatantly and daringly assassinating every politician, police officer, and news reporter who vows to reclaim the streets for the people – killing them in front of their families, and hanging their bodies or heads from bridges as a warning for the world to see?
+- Admittedly and openly assassinating every politician, police officer, and news reporter who speaks out against them, or acts to thwart them – killing them in front of their families, and hanging their bodies or heads from bridges as a warning for the world to see?

 But think of something…

-In the world of organized crime – a world of CONSTANT danger, and violence, and death – where the combined resources of the largest and most powerful nations are employed every moment of every day to find you; where your success and survival depends almost solely upon people you have EVERY need to trust but NO reason to count upon; where those few people you allow in your inner circle have NOTHING to lose, and BILLIONS of dollars to gain, if only they’d betray you to the enemy, if only they’d sell you out to the rival boss who’d gladly trade a million innocent lives for yours only – what does it take to not only survive this kind of thing, but to rule it?
+In the world of organized crime – a world of constant danger, and violence, and death – where the combined resources of the world’s largest and most powerful nations are employed every moment of every day to find you; where your success and survival depends almost solely upon people you have every need to count upon but no reason to trust; where those few people you allow in your inner circle have nothing to lose, and billions of dollars to gain, if only they’d betray you to the enemy, if only they’d sell you out to the rival boss who’d gladly trade a million innocent lives for yours alone – what does it take to not only survive this kind of business, but to rule it.

-What of them holds it together, when anyone else would be running to the hills in fear of those around them, those that want them, those that spend every day plotting against them?
+What of them holds it together, when anyone else would break under the pressure and fear of those around them, those that want them, those that spend every day plotting against them?

-What about them lets them rise from poverty to riches, from a poor and troubled nobody in a tiny town, to the leader of a cartel of the most hardened criminals in the world?
+What about them lets them rise from poverty to riches, from poor and troubled nobodies from tiny towns, to the leaders of cartels of the most hardened criminals in the world?

-What in them allows them to last a single day AT ALL – in a lifestyle where NONE live to see old age in ANYTHING but the darkness of a prison?
+What in them allows them to last a single day at all – in a lifestyle where none live to see old age in anything but the darkness of a prison cell?